May 2017 commencement events

 - 5 p.m. at Carver Hawkeye Arena

-- A reception will be held before the ceremony from 1:30-2:30 p.m. in the Pappajohn Business Building.
+- A reception will be held on the ground floor of the Pappajohn Business Building from 1:30 to 2:30 p.m.

 Degree Application Deadlines